 Batch or Collation Control

 When producing transactional mail (such as statements or bills) or pages for a booklet, each set must be verified to ensure the correct sheets are collated and are in the right sequence before the set is either inserted into an envelope or finished into a booklet, book or magazine.
-Any errors in batching can result in missing, duplicate, out of sequence pages resulting in costly production reruns, reprints and waste and worse still, breaching data and privacy laws.
+Any errors in batching can result in missing, duplicate, out of sequence pages resulting in costly production reruns, reprints, and waste and worse still, breaching data and privacy law.
+See Video

 Card to Carrier Matching

 Plastic cards such as banking, loyalty, telephone and gaming cards are attached to a personalized cover letter (carrier document).
 For automated high speed, high volume application, a camera inspection system is used to verify the card data matches the data on the carrier before the card is attached.
-Any mismatches causes the equipment to stop preventing the card from being sent to the wrong recipient.
+Any mismatches cause the equipment to stop preventing the card from being sent to the wrong recipient.
+See Video

 Card Inspection System

-An inspection system specifically configured to inspection the card for printing defects (scratches, ink marks, voids, etc) and incorrect or unreadable variable data (card numbers, account details, pins numbers, access codes etc.) on high-speed card personalization lines.
-This extends to verifying printed or embossed data on the card or data encoded on magnetic stripes against a database and/or ensuring sensitive data is bring fully conceded on scratch-off areas (gift or telephone cards)
+An inspection system specifically configured to inspection the card for printing defects (scratches, ink marks, voids, etc) and incorrect or unreadable variable data (card numbers, account details, pins numbers, access codes, etc.) on high-speed card personalization lines.
+This extends to verifying printed or embossed data on the card or data encoded on magnetic stripes against a database and/or ensuring sensitive data is bring fully conceded on scratch-off areas (gift or telephone cards). see Video

 Colour Verification (deltaE)